danyhoshi/youtube-clone/README.md

 # YouTube Clone

-> Set up the project, the goal here is to master the tools and best practices about Linter, Gitflow, pair programming while we make a clone of Youtube interface.
+> Set up the project, the goal here is to master the tools and best practices about Linter, Gitflow, pair programming while we make a clone of YouTube interface.

 Original Design
 ![screenshotDesign](./images/screenshot.jpg)